Sixteen months out from bariatric surgery, Castle Rock, Colorado, resident Pam Lundeen is feeling much lighter–100 pounds to be exact–and healthier.

 Pam:

 Yes.
-Rose Medical Center, their group I can always call.
+HCA HealthONE Rose, their group I can always call.
 They don’t even know that I’m calling in half the time.
 I’m just there.
 Listening to other stories, listening to other ideas, and figuring out things that are gonna work for me.
 It’s a journey that I never thought, I would have to cross at my age, but I’m glad I did.
 It gave me the best re-lease on life, today.
 I’m kinda realizing, my confidence level has increased.
 I’m better equipped.
 Better, I feel good about me.
 And that’s not somethin’ I did.
 I work in the medical field, as you know.
 And was managing practices.
 I used to be the girl that sat in the corner, hopin’ no one would see.
 And today, I’m the girl that’s standing up, making those meetings.

 Dr. Metz: